 These maintenance recommendations are intended to provide you with a basic understanding of the maintenance requirements of your home, however, should any questions arise, please contact either Onni Group Of Companies, or the specific product supplier or manufacturer.
 Undertaking maintenance is not for everyone.
-If you are uncomfortable undertaking any specific maintenance task, we recommend you hire a professional.
+If you are uncomfortable undertaking any specific maintenance task, hire a professional.